 The making of sushi

-Making sushi is not as easy as it looks, as those of us who have tried it before might have found out for themselves.
-In fact, a sushi chef will have to train for several years before truly being counted as a proper professional sushi chef.
-The toppings, ‘neta’, are painstakingly prepared in various ways most suited to the ingredient, and may differ per chef.
+Making sushi is not as easy as it looks, as those of us who have tried it before might have found out.
+In fact, a sushi chef will have to train for several years before truly being considered a proper professional sushi chef.
+The toppings, ‘neta’, are painstakingly prepared in various ways most suited to the ingredient, and may differ by chef.
 The slicing of a piece of fish for use as ‘neta’ is an artform in itself, where the chef’s experience is necessary to know exactly how to get the best out of a specific cut.
 The sushi rice, ‘shari’, is equally important and must be just the right shape and consistency.

 Professional sushi chef at work

 So, if you get the chance to try sushi in Japan, make sure to pay attention to the artful way the chef prepares those delicious treats, just for you!